Logical Reasoning

 21.

-Which one of the following, if true, most strengthens the
+Which one of the following, if true, most strengthens the columnist's argument?

-Extreme wealth impedes the attainment of the highest level
+1. Extreme wealth impedes the attainment

 This goes in the general direction of "the wealthier you get, the less happy you are", because it's attaching a negative-sounding consequence to extreme wealth, but it's a very weak strengthener because it's only talking about extreme wealth and the highest level of happiness.
 So if you're top 10 wealthiest in the world, you can't attain the #1 ranking in happiness.
 But that doesn't mean that as you got wealthier you got less happy.
 Maybe you got happier and happier until you were the 100th happiest person in the world and then extra wealth didn't make you any happier (or less happy).
 Because the conclusion is phrased in Volume Knob style, "the more X, the less Y", it's a really sweeping claim about every stage of becoming more wealthy.
 Since this answer choice only deals with the thinnest slice of extreme wealth, it tells us very little about the majority of cases the conclusion is talking about.

-2. Correct72% picked this
+6% picked this

-The fewer unfulfilled desires one has, the happier
+The fewer unfulfilled desires one

 Why this is right